syyrmb/RawPedia_CN/temp.md

 2. Line 3720 ("originating from CIE (Commission Internationale de l'Éclairage - in French)")

 + Propose change: originating from CIE ("***C***ommission ***I***nternationale de l'***É***clairage" in French, aka International Commission on Illumination).

+3. Line 3895 ("Only available in Standard and Advanced modes?")

++ Not sure why it ends with a question mark, amended to a period.